Arts Education Program Policies

 Payment in full is required before the start of the semester.
 There are three payment options:

-• By credit card: The invoices that are emailed to students include a link for online payment by credit card.
+• By credit card: The invoices that are emailed to participants include a link for online payment by credit card.

 • By personal check: Personal checks are accepted.